Puerto Princesa City National Science High School: History

-The establishment of this school can be traced back to its proponent, Dr. Belen H. Magsino, the superintendent of the Division of Palawan, whose dream was to have a school comparable with some prestigious schools in Metro Manila.
-Her dream was realized with the support of former Speaker Ramon V. Mitra, Jr. and then former City Mayor Hon.
-Feliberto Oliveros Sr. in 1989.
-Due to her concern of bringing quality education and economic prosperity to Puerto Princesa City and Palawan, she thought of spearheading this public high school that will serve as a demonstration school for teachers and students alike.

-In June 1990, 28 selected, courageous, idealistic pioneering students started with their teacher, Cristina G. Buenafe, from small, borrowed, dark rooms of Puerto Princesa Pilot Elementary School.
+The establishment of this school can be traced back in 1989.
+In June 1990, 28 selected pioneering students started from small, borrowed, dark rooms of Puerto Princesa Pilot Elementary School.
 One name used during its growing years was Pilot High School (Sicsican Annex).

-When the pioneering batch was about to graduate in 1994, the class President Arni P. Alanis, Rhondie Garobo and other officers with Cristina G. Buenafe strongly defended before the Sangguniang Panglungsod to have its own identity.
+When the pioneering batch was about to graduate in 1994, the class President Arni P. Alanis, Rhondie Garobo and other officers with Cristina G. Buenafe defended before the Sangguniang Panglungsod to have its own identity.
 The name Puerto Princesa City High School was on their diplomas during commencement exercises in March 1994 as proof of support from the city government under the leadership of Hon.
 Edward S. Hagedorn, mayor.